tangowhisky37/CoderDojo/README.md

 So come join us, have fun and share in the learning.
 Let's Ignite the flame of learning, let's inspire the maker in you and let's get creating!!!!

+If you have any questions please drop us an email at altona-north-dojo at practical performance analyst dot com.

 ## Howto Book A Seat

 To book at seat at the CoderDojo please visit [CoderDojo Altona North Booking Page](https://zen.coderdojo.com/dojos/au/altona-north-victoria/altona-north-junior-hackers).

 Seats are limited, so please make sure you have reserved a seat for the session.

+If you have any questions please drop us an email at altona-north-dojo at practical performance analyst dot com.

 ## How Do I Register With the Learning Management System